ember-learn/ember-blog/source/2020-08-21-the-ember-times-issue-161.md

 Be kind,

-Chris Ng, Amy Lam, Isaac Lee, Jared Galanis the crowd and the Learning Team
+Chris Ng, Amy Lam, Isaac Lee, Jared Galanis, and the Learning Team